-In order for the extension to be recognized by the parser, it must be registered by one of the following functions, depending on its category.

-- Logic_typing.register_behavior_extension - Logic_typing.register_global_extension - Logic_typing.register_code_annot_extension - Logic_typing.register_code_annot_next_stmt_extension - Logic_typing.register_code_annot_next_loop_extension - Logic_typing.register_code_annot_next_both_extension

-Each function takes three arguments:

-- kw the name of the extension,

-- status, a boolean flag indicating whether the extended annotation may have a validity status, and

-- f the type-checking function itself.

-After a call to the appropriate registration function, a clause of the form kw e1,...,en;, where each ei can be any syntactically valid ACSL term or predicate, will be treated by the parser as belonging to the extension kw.
-Contract extension clauses must occur after assumes and requires clauses if any, but can be freely mixed with other behavior clauses (post-conditions, assigns, frees and allocates).
+In order for the extension to be recognized by the parser, it must be registered by the Logic_typing.register_behavior_extension function.
+After a call to Logic_typing.register_behavior_extension kw f, a clause of the form kw e1,...,en;, where each ei can be any syntactically valid ACSL term or predicate, will be treated by the parser as belonging to the extension kw.
+Extensions clauses must occur after assumes and requires clauses if any, must can be freely mixed with other behavior clauses (post-conditions, assigns, frees and allocates).
 Similarly, in a loop annotation, loop kw e1, ..., en; will be treated as belonging to the kw extension.
 In case the loop annotation has a loop variant, the extension must occur before.
 Otherwise, there is no ordering constraint with other loop annotations clauses.

-Global extensions can appear either alone in a global annotation, or as part of an axiomatic with a set of other global annotations.

-4.19.
-EXTENDING ACSL ANNOTATIONS

-Finally, a code annotation extension must appear as a single code annotation, like any code annotation.

-Code (and loop) extensions can be made specific to a set of existing behaviors using the standard ACSL for construction.
-Namely, for bhv: loop kw e1, ..., en; will indicate that the (loop) extension is supposed to be considered only when behavior bhv is active (although it is ultimately up to the plugin to decide what to do with this information).
+Extensions can be made specific to a set of existing behaviors using the standard ACSL for construction.
+Namely, for bhv: loop kw e1, ..., en; will indicate that the extension is supposed to be considered only when behavior bhv is active (although it is ultimately up to the plugin to decide what to do with this information).

-During type-checking, the list [e1;...;en] will be given to f, together with the current typing environment (which allows discriminating between contract and loop extensions and will have the appropriate logic labels set in the local environment). f must return the corresponding acsl_extension_kind (possibly adding an entry for key id in an internal table if it chooses to return Ext_id id).
+During type-checking, the list [e1;...;en] will be given to f, together with the current typing environment (which allows to discriminate between contract and loop extension). f must return the corresponding acsl_extension_kind (possibly adding a entry for key id in an internal table if it chooses to return Ext_id id).

 The first argument of f is a Logic_typing.typing_context which provides lookup functions for the various kinds of identifiers that are present in the environment, as well as extensible type-checking functions for predicates, terms, and assigns clauses.
 Indeed, these functions take themselves as argument a typing_context ctxt and will use the functions of ctxt to type-check the children of the current node.
 Extensions can take advantage of this open recursion to recognize only subtrees of an otherwise normal ACSL predicate or term.
-For instance, the following code will let extension foo replace all occurrences of \foo by 42.
+For instance, the following code will let extension foo replace all occurrences of \foo by 42 let () = Logic_typing.register_behavior_extension "foo" type_foo '''